Incense and Peppermints (album)

 Incense and Peppermints is the debut album by psychedelic rock band Strawberry Alarm Clock.
-Released in October 1967, it reached No. 11 on the Billboard 200 album charts during a 24 week run and included the band's No. 1 Billboard Hot 100 hit "Incense and Peppermints".
+Released in October 1967, it reached No. 11 on the Billboard 200 album charts during a 24-week run and included the band's No. 1 Billboard Hot 100 hit "Incense and Peppermints".

+Background

 In addition to the band's six official members, the album features the flute playing of Steve Bartek, who co-wrote four of the album's songs with bass player George Bunnell.

 The tracks "The World's on Fire", "Rainy Day Mushroom Pillow", and "Incense and Peppermints" were all featured in the motion picture Psych-Out, along with a new song, "Pretty Song from Psych-Out", which later appeared on the band's second album, Wake Up...It's Tomorrow.

 A compilation album of the same name (albeit spelled with an ampersand) was released by MCA in 1990.
-To date, the album has been released on CD only in Japan and (more recently) on Sundazed Records.
+The album has been released on CD in Japan and (more recently) on Sundazed Music.

+Reception

+Andrew Sacher of BrooklynVegan said: "Compared to some of the bigger Summer of Love bands, SAC were a bit of a one trick pony on Incense and Peppermints, but their dedication to such overt psychedelia keeps them a favorite in niche circles today."